Mixing, segregation, and collapse transitions of interacting copolymer rings: Numerical results

 The panels in figure~\ref{fig:SE_SC_thermo}(c1-c2) show the average number of mutual contacts per unit length, denoted $\langle k_m\rangle/2n$.
 This decreases with increasing $n$ and may approach zero as $n\to\infty$, indicating that the model is in a segregated phase for the entire range of $\beta_c$ in the simulation.

 In the segregated phases one may distinguish between the extended and the compact phases by examining the scaling behaviour of the mean squared radius of gyration $\langle R_g^2 \rangle$.
 In the extended phase it is known that $\langle R_g^2 \rangle \sim n^{2\nu}$ with $\nu = 0.587...~\cite{Clisby:2010:Phys-Rev-Lett}$.
 In the compact phase one expects that $\langle R_g^2 \rangle \sim n^{2/3}$.
-That is, the curves $\langle R_g^2 \rangle/n^{2/3}$ plotted against $\beta_c$ should increase with $n$ for $\beta_c<\beta_c^*$, but inside the compact phase they should be independent on $n$.
+That is, the curves $\langle R_g^2 \rangle/n^{2/3}$ plotted against $\beta_c$ should increase with $n$ for $\beta_c<\beta_c^0$, but inside the compact phase they should be independent on $n$.
 This behaviour is confirmed in figures~\ref{fig:SE_SC_thermo}(d1-d2).
 In the compact phase the curves do not fully collapse onto a unique curve but show a slight decrease with $n$.
 Nevertheless, the curves cross one another and we consider the location of these crossings as a further finite-size estimate of the SE-SC phase boundary.

 In figure~\ref{fig:betac_estimates_SE_SC}(a) we plot the estimated locations of the maxima in the variances $Var(k_c)/2n$.
-This is then extrapolated against $1/\sqrt{n}$ (at the $\theta$-point the finite size crossover exponent $\phi$ is expected to have its mean field value $1/2$).
+These maxima were estimated using a fourth order spline fit to the data points.
+We plot these maxima against $1/\sqrt{n}$ (at the $\theta$-point the finite size crossover exponent $\phi$ is expected to have its mean field value $1/2$).
 The crossings between the scaled mean square radius of gyration curves $\langle R_g^2\rangle/n^{2/3}$ for $n=400$ with the corresponding curves estimated for $n=48,100,148,200$ and $300$ are plotted in figure~\ref{fig:betac_estimates_SE_SC}(b).
-The thick segment at $1/\sqrt{n}=0$ in the two graphs marks the estimated location of the cubic lattice $\theta$-point $\beta_c^* = 0.2782 \pm 0.007$ in reference \cite{tesi1996interacting}.
-Observe that (i) the $n\to\infty$ extrapolations of the data in both graphs are very close to previous estimates of the cubic lattice $\theta$ transition; and (ii) the phase boundary between the SE and SC phases seems to be independent of the strength of the mutual attraction $\beta_m$, at least in the range $\beta_m\in [0,\beta_m^*] \approx [0,0.31]$.
+The thick segment at $1/\sqrt{n}=0$ in the two graphs marks the estimated location of the cubic lattice $\theta$-point $\beta_c^0 = 0.2782 \pm 0.007$ in reference \cite{tesi1996interacting}.
+Observe that (i) the $n\to\infty$ extrapolations of the data in both graphs are very close to previous estimates of the cubic lattice $\theta$ transition; and (ii) the phase boundary between the SE and SC phases seems to be independent of the strength of the mutual attraction $\beta_m$, at least in the range $\beta_m\in [0,\beta_m^*(0)] \approx [0,0.31]$.